bbc/simorgh/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/cbca275e184057982f27/maintainability)](https://codeclimate.com/github/bbc/simorgh/maintainability)
 [![Storybook](https://cdn.jsdelivr.net/gh/storybooks/brand@master/badge/badge-storybook.svg)](https://bbc.github.io/simorgh/)

-The BBC websites are being rebuilt from the bottom up as ReactJS based Single Page Applications, that will (eventually) also be fully fledged Progressive Web Apps.
-This application also builds Accelerated Mobile Pages for every regular HTML page that it renders.
+BBC World Service News websites are rendered using Simorgh, a ReactJS based Single Page Application which also builds Accelerated Mobile Pages for every regular HTML page that it renders.

-Simorgh will be used across the BBC World Service News websites ([some are already live](https://github.com/bbc/simorgh/wiki/Simorgh-Pages)), with tens of millions of users, and growing very fast.
+Simorgh provides a fast and accessible web experience used by over 500 million people around the world each month ([see list of websites using Simorgh](https://github.com/bbc/simorgh/blob/latest/docs/Simorgh-Release-Info.md)).
+It is regularly maintained and well documented, and we welcome open source contributors.

+Simorgh is primarily maintained by BBC News Web Engineering teams delivers highly trusted news to readers all over the world, currently in 41 languages.
+We support a wide range of devices and care deeply about scale, performance, and accessibility.
+We work in agile, flexible teams, and have an exciting roadmap for future development.

-We lean heavily on the component library called [Psammead](https://github.com/bbc/psammead/) that we also maintain.
-This library is also open source and used even more widely across the BBC.
+We heavily use a component library called [Psammead](https://github.com/bbc/psammead/) that we also maintain.
+This library is open source and used even more widely across the BBC.

 ## Documentation index